-- Halibut retention was permitted in the salmon troll fisheries beginning May 1, with the following ratio: one halibut (minimum 32 inches) per two Chinook salmon landed by a salmon troller, except that one halibut could be landed without meeting the ratio requirement, and no more than 25 halibut could be landed per trip. - The fishery remained open with the same landing ratio until closure on July 14.
+• Halibut retention was permitted in the salmon troll fisheries beginning May 1, with the following ratio: one halibut (minimum 32 inches) per two Chinook salmon landed by a salmon troller, except that one halibut could be landed without meeting the ratio requirement, and no more than 25 halibut could be landed per trip.

+- The fishery remained open with the same landing ratio until closure on July 14.
 On July 26, the fishery reopened with revised landing limits.
-The ratio changed to one Pacific halibut per three Chinook salmon, except one Pacific halibut may be possessed or landed without meeting the ratio requirement, and no more than 10 halibut may be possessed or landed per trip. - The fishery closed August 8, and is estimated to have taken 34,903 pounds.
+The ratio changed to one Pacific halibut per three Chinook salmon, except one Pacific halibut may be possessed or landed without meeting the ratio requirement, and no more than 10 halibut may be possessed or landed per trip. - The fishery closed August 8, and took 34,903 pounds, which is 717 pounds under the quota.